One Week in Northern Thailand: Chiang Mai and Beyond

 Overview

 This itinerary is centred on Chiang Mai with a 2-night extension to either Pai or Chiang Rai.
-It works as a standalone week or as the northern leg of a longer Thailand trip.
+It works as a standalone week or as the northern leg of a longer Thailand trip — see the one week Thailand itinerary for a route that also covers Bangkok and the south.

 Days 1–5: Chiang Mai